You’re working on something. You have a file you need to upload, compress, or analyze. Or a block of text you want explained.

 Download QuiKey and open it.
 The first thing you’ll see is a setup wizard that walks you through:

-- macOS permissions - You need to enable QuiKey’s services in System Settings
+- macOS permissions — Enable QuiKey services in System Settings

 That last step is important. macOS requires explicit permission for apps to add items to the right-click menu.
-QuiKey will guide you through it, but essentially you go to System Settings → Privacy & Security → Extensions → Finder Extensions and enable QuiKey.
+QuiKey guides you there, but the path is:

 Once that’s done, you’re set.